The-Migus-Group/authentication-panel/oidc-authentication.md

 # Client Identifiers

-OAuth and OIDC flows require client applications to obtain a [client identifier](https://tools.ietf.org/html/rfc6749#section-2.2) in the form of a `client_id`.
-A client identifier remains the key mechanism in which an IdP and an RS can identify and determine the trustworthiness of the client application.
-Below are three supported methods in which client applications MAY use to identify themselves when requesting non-public resources.
-The IdP MUST be able to interpret and understand the presented `client_id`, regardless of the format.
+OAuth and OIDC require the client application to identify itself to the IdP and RS by presenting a [client identifier](https://tools.ietf.org/html/rfc6749#section-2.2).
+Below are three supported methods of establishing a `client_id`.

 ## WebID Document